Pennridge School District: High school

-Right now there are approximately 7,200 students enrolled in the entire district.
+There are approximately 7,200 students enrolled in the district.
 The district employs 478 teachers and over 450 additional staff, including part-time members.

 Athletics

 All Pennridge School sports compete in the Suburban One League - Continental Conference using the ram as a mascot and green, white and occasionally black for colors.
 The Varsity Football team historically plays all of their home games at Poppy Yoder Field, a stadium on the grounds of South Middle School.
 South was formerly known as Sell-Perk High (before Pennridge was formed) and still has its roots embedded in the community.
 Since October 2008, a turf field has been in use on the grounds of the high school.
 Lacrosse, soccer, field hockey, track and field, and JV and freshmen football use the turf field.
-However, the Varsity Football team continues to play at muddy Poppy Yoder in Sellersville, Pennsylvania.
 There have been talks to renovate Poppy Yoder and possibly complete the stadium at the high school.
 Poppy Yoder field is no longer in use and now the football team and other high school sports play at Helman Field which is located behind the high school.

 In recent years, many of the sport teams have had great success.
 The women's soccer team was conference and District 1 champions in 2011.
 They were also PIAA Class AAA State Runners-up.
 In 2009 they were District 1 Champions.
 The boys' volleyball team was also conference champions, District 1 champions, and PIAA Class AAA State Runners-up.
-In 2022, the boy's ice hockey team was the SHSHL Varsity AA Champions.
+In 2022, the boys' ice hockey team was the SHSHL Varsity AA Champions.